• Menu

 • 20 bakeries

-… yes, it seems that in the Roman Empire, going to the baths was more important than buying a loaf of bread!
+It seems that under the Roman Empire, going to the baths was more important than buying bread!

-In any case, from the reign of Diocletian onwards, at the end of the 3rd century AD, the Palatine Hill was gradually abandoned by the Roman emperors.
-Although it continued to be inhabited during the following centuries, it was completely deserted in the 11th century.
+e However, from the reign of Diocletian at the end of the 3rd century AD, Palatine Hill was gradually abandoned by the Roman emperors.
+Although it continued to be inhabited in the following centuries, it was completely deserted by the 11th century.

 🧐 Fun fact 🧐

-The word “palace” is derived from the name “Palatine”.
-The Latin word “Palatium” originally referred to the Palatine Hill, before evolving in the time of Emperor Augustus to mean “imperial palace”.
+The word “palace” is derived from “Palatine.”
+The Latin word “Palatium” originally referred to the Palatine Hill before evolving during the time of Emperor Augustus to mean “imperial palace.”

-For almost 5 centuries, the Palatine Hill fell into oblivion… until the 16th century, when it was rediscovered by rich Roman families who decided to develop vineyards and gardens there, like the Barberinis, the Ronconis, the Magnanis or the Farneses.
+For nearly five centuries, the Palatine Hill fell into obscurity… until the 16th century, when wealthy Roman families rediscovered it and decided to develop vineyards and gardens, like the Barberini, Ronconi, Magnani, and Farnese families.

-The latter had vast gardens laid out on the ruins of the Domus Tiberiana.
-The Farnese Gardens have survived the test of time, and it is possible to visit them today (access included in the ticket for the Palatine Hill).
+The Farnese family, for instance, created vast gardens on the ruins of Domus Tiberiana.
+The Farnese Gardens have stood the test of time and can be visited today (access included with the Palatine Hill ticket).

 Palatine Hill

-Excavations on the Palatine Hill began in the 18th century, before intensifying in the 19th century, at the request of Napoleon III in particular (the same goes for the Roman Forum).
+Excavations on Palatine Hill began in the 18th century and intensified in the 19th century, particularly under the initiative of Napoleon III (as with the Roman Forum).

-Excavations continue today with restoration plans and the discovery in 2007 of a cave that some believe to be the Lupercal cave, where the she-wolf once nursed Romulus and Remus.
+Research continues today with restoration plans, and in 2007 a cave believed by some to be the Lupercal cave—where the she-wolf supposedly nursed Romulus and Remus—was discovered.

 Palatine Hill - Rome